mist64/cbmbus_doc/3 Commodore DOS.md

 [^95]: CMD devices have emulation modes for the 1541, 1571 and 1581 devices and don't support all new features in these modes.

 [^96]: The 1571 aimed to be perfectly backwards-compatible with the 1541, which is why all added commands were added as sub-commands to `U0`, in order to keep the new code contained behind a single vector, keeping the ROM layout as close to the 1541's as possible.

+[^97]: The user is supposed to make sure that disks have unique IDs.
+Classic 5,25" devices stored a copy of the ID with every sector on disk in order to detect disk changes.